-Libraries users are expected to act in accordance with all University policies (e.g., Information Technology Resources Acceptable Use Policy) and the Code of Student Conduct.
-This includes adherence to the University’s COVID-level guidance and masking requirements.
+Libraries users are expected to act in accordance with all University policies (including Information Technology Resources Acceptable Use Policy, Code of Student Conduct, and Respectful Workplace).

-Libraries users must present their valid SU ID cards at the request of Libraries or University staff, in accordance with the Syracuse University ID Card Policy.
+Libraries users must present their valid SU or SUNY-ESF I.D. cards at the request of Libraries or University staff, in accordance with the Syracuse University ID Card Policy.
 Students may use the GET application as digital identification.

 - Priority use